Is it safe to go to the dentist now?

 What are your methods of payment?

-We accept cash, e-transfer, debit, visa, amex or Mastercard.
+We accept cash, e-transfer, Debit, Visa or Mastercard.

 How much does a cleaning cost?

 A typical visit with a dental hygienist at our clinic can cost anywhere from $120 - $210+ depending on your needs (the longer it takes to remove tartar, the more it costs).
-We offer complimentary assessments to discuss your estimated cost, as well as offering payment plans to make taking care of your oral hygiene affordable for you.
+We offer an assessment to discuss your estimated cost, as well as offering payment plans to make taking care of your oral hygiene affordable for you.